nolanplatt/LLMUsabilityEvaluations/README.md

 1. [Nolan Platt](https://nolanplatt.com) | Virginia Tech Department of Computer Science
 2. [Ethan Luchs](https://www.linkedin.com/in/ethanluchs) | Virginia Tech Department of Computer Science
 3. [Dr. Sehrish Basir Nizamani](https://website.cs.vt.edu/people/faculty/sehrish-basir.html) | Assistant Professor, Virginia Tech Department of Computer Science

+## Citation
+Once officially published, the citation will be posted here.
+The paper will be available in the _Proceedings of the 2025 IEEE Symposium on Visual Languages and Human-Centric Computing (VL/HCC), 2025_

 <p align="center">